Originally published on January 6th, 2020.

 Date: July 22-23, 2020

 Location: San Francisco, CA

 In its own words, Data Council is “the talent community for data geeks.”
 The organization runs a series of annual conferences and networking events across the U.S. for software engineers, data scientists, and machine learning researchers.

-The next Data Council event will take place in April 2020 in (where else?)
-San Francisco, with a maximum of 500 attendees.
+Rescheduled from April, the next Data Council event is currently slated to take place in July 2020 in San Francisco, with a maximum of 500 attendees.
 Previous conferences have been held in Barcelona, Singapore, and New York City.

 According to the event’s website, speakers at Data Council 2020 will come from organizations like Facebook, Netflix, Stanford, MIT, and Salesforce.
 The conference will also feature six different tracks, several of which should interest ETL practitioners: Data Platforms & Pipelines, Machine & Deep Learning, Databases & Tools, Data Analytics, Building AI Products, and Hero Engineering.